OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-03.md

 ## Song of Solomon 3:1

-On my bed night after night I sought him
+Upon my bed, night after night, I searched for him
-Whom my soul loves;
+Whom my soul cherishes;
 I sought him but did not find him.

 ## Song of Solomon 3:2

-I must arise now and go around in the city;
+I must arise now and go about the city;
 In the streets and in the public squares.
-I must seek him whom my soul loves.”
+I must seek him whom my soul cherishes.”
-I sought him but did not find him.
+I searched for him but did not find him.

 ## Song of Solomon 3:3

-The watchmen who make the rounds in the city found me,
+The watchmen who patrol the city found me,
-And I said,
+And I asked,
-“Have you seen him whom my soul loves?”
+“Have you seen him whom my soul cherishes?”

 ## Song of Solomon 3:4

-Hardly had I left them
+Scarcely had I passed them
-When I found him whom my soul loves;
+When I found him whom my soul cherishes;
 I held on to him and would not let him go
 Until I had brought him to my mother’s house,
 And into the room of her who conceived me.